aa1024/datetimeQ/README.md

 * excel formatting

 Currently it supports the excel way of formatting the dates.
-The following table taken has been taken from [excel support page](https://support.office.com/en-us/article/create-or-delete-a-custom-number-format-78f2a361-936b-4c03-8772-09fab54be7f4#bm1)
+The following table taken has been taken from [excel support](https://support.office.com/en-us/article/create-or-delete-a-custom-number-format-78f2a361-936b-4c03-8772-09fab54be7f4#bm1)

 Please check out the [wiki page](https://github.com/aa1024/datetimeQ/wiki/) for supported functions and examples.